 The enchanting Ohio town of Madeira boasts a friendly population of 9,148 and has much to offer for retired couples or individuals.
 In fact, many locals claim that this is the best place to live in the state.

 This town has a rural feel, and neighborhoods here tend to be close-knit and welcoming.
-A suburb of Cincinnati, Madeira features lots of retirement communities, quaint local shops, divine restaurants and peaceful parks with lovely, shaded trails for those that enjoy outdoor activities.
+A suburb of Cincinnati, Madeira features lots of retirement communities, divine restaurants and peaceful parks with lovely, shaded trails for those that enjoy outdoor activities.

 - Blue Ash Recreation Center

 - Lots of retirement communities

 Bellbrook is a fantastic place to settle down after retirement.
 There is a lively and upbeat retiree community here, and all the cultural and other benefits of a large urban area can be found in nearby Dayton, Ohio.

 There are lots of area attractions for outdoor pursuits that include kayaking, canoeing, fishing and more.
 The neighborhoods here are warm and welcoming, the town holds an annual Maple Sugar Festival during the spring season.